apache/spark/docs/configuration.md

 ## Dynamically Loading Spark Properties
 In some cases, you may want to avoid hard-coding certain configurations in a `SparkConf`.
 For instance, if you'd like to run the same application with different masters or different amounts of memory.
-Spark allows you to omit this in your code:
+Spark allows you to simply create an empty conf:

 {% highlight scala %}
-val conf = new SparkConf().setAppName("myApp")
+val sc = new SparkContext(new SparkConf())
 {% endhighlight %}

+Then, you can supply configuration values at runtime:
+{% highlight bash %}
+./bin/spark-submit --name "My fancy app" --master local[4] myApp.jar
+{% endhighlight %}

 The Spark shell and [`spark-submit`](cluster-overview.html#launching-applications-with-spark-submit) tool support two ways to load configurations dynamically.
+The first are command line options, such as `--master`, as shown above.
+Running `./bin/spark-submit --help` will show the entire list of options.

-When a SparkConf is created, it will read configuration options from `conf/spark-defaults.conf`, in which each line consists of a key and a value separated by whitespace.
-For example,
+`bin/spark-submit` will also read configuration options from `conf/spark-defaults.conf`, in which each line consists of a key and a value separated by whitespace.
+For example:

     spark.master            spark://5.6.7.8:7077
     spark.executor.memory   512m
     spark.eventLog.enabled  true
     spark.serializer        org.apache.spark.serializer.KryoSerializer

-In addition, when launching programs with the [`spark-submit`](cluster-overview.html#launching-applications-with-spark-submit) tool, certain options can be configured as flags.
-For instance, the
-`--master` flag to `spark-submit` will automatically set the master.
-Run `./bin/spark-submit --help` to see the entire list of options.

 Any values specified as flags or in the properties file will be passed on to the application and merged with those specified through SparkConf.
 Properties set directly on the SparkConf